bitsofcotton/goki_check_cc/README.md

 # How to use as library (sample code).
 Please refer tools.cc, and please include with namespace directive (but include guard definition should harms).
-They are NOT thread-safe.

-# Things undone.
-If we use bitsofcotton/catg for many of inputs and categorize, then, get invariants multiple times alike in P012L, the structure will be gained.
-So if we don't have much information for some image to input, we can complement it with optimize way.
-But this needs huge time on calculation, they are not implemented.
-And it is predicted that it's slight difference to ongoing deep learning methods.

 # Known Bug not to be fixed.
 reDig::edge returns relaxed edges, this can be fixed with multiple on counting